jyotijauhari/JyotiJauhari/README.md

 - 🔭 I worked as Project Mentor as SCI 2020, Sanscript Autumn of Code 2020, Open-Source Contributor as PSoC Summer of Code, Interstship 2.0 and SDE Intern at Cloud Counselage.

-- 🌱 I’m currently learning and solving DSA problems 👩‍💻✨
+- 🌱 I’m currently learning android jetpack compose for fun 👩‍💻✨

 - 👯 I’m looking to collaborate on more Open Source Projects.